The term “Transitions” describes how we support young people with SEND to move from:

 Meeting a new team

 Transition (moving from) children services to adult services will mean a young person may start seeing a different team.
 This may cause anxiety for a young person as the teams they know and are used to working with, change.
-It’s important everyone involved understands the process, and feels supported and prepared to try to ensure that changes are as smooth as possible.
+Therefore, it is important everyone involved understands the process, and feels supported and prepared to try to ensure that changes are as smooth as possible.
 There should be a detailed exchange of information between the teams.

 - Support to make new friendships and relationships